UK records more than 10,000 virus cases for first time since February | ExBulletin

 UK records more than 10,000 virus cases for first time since February

-LONDON (AP) New cases accelerated on Thursday as the UK’s recent surge in coronavirus infections rose to more than 10,000 for the first time in nearly four months as a result of the spread of a more contagious strain of the delta than Thursday.
+LONDON The latest wave of coronavirus infections in the UK accelerated on Thursday with new confirmed cases exceeding 10,000 for the first time in nearly four months due to the spread of the more contagious delta variant.

-Another 11,007 cases were reported, according to government statistics.
-That’s the highest daily figure since February 19, when 12,027 cases were recorded, and Cement says the country with the highest number of virus-related deaths in Europe is entering its third wave of the pandemic.
+Government figures showed a further 11,007 cases were reported.
+This is the highest daily number since February 19, when 12,027 cases were recorded, and confirms that the country with the highest number of virus-related deaths in Europe is in the midst of a third wave of the pandemic .

-Professor Chris Whitty, the government’s chief medical adviser, said the peak of the current surge is still uncertain, but will lead to future hospitalizations and, unfortunately, more deaths.
+The government’s chief medical adviser Professor Chris Whitty said the height of the current outbreak is still uncertain, but it will certainly result in more hospitalizations and, unfortunately, this will undoubtedly result in new ones. death.

-Daily cases have risen quite sharply in the past few weeks after previously breaking through the 2,000 line.
-The delta strain, first identified in India and thought by government scientists to be 40% to 80% more contagious than the previously dominant strain, accounts for about 95% of all new cases in the UK.
+Daily cases have risen quite sharply in recent weeks after fluctuating around the 2,000 mark earlier.
+The delta variant, which was first identified in India and is considered by government scientists to be between 40% and 80% more transmissible than the previous dominant strain, accounts for around 95% of all new cases in the UK.
+United.

-Most of the new confirmed cases belong to a younger age group that has not yet been vaccinated against COVID-19.
-The launch of the widely praised vaccine in the UK is being extended to all adults over the age of 18 starting Friday, Health Minister Matt Hancock confirmed.
+Most of the new confirmed cases are from younger age groups who have not yet received COVID-19 vaccines.
+The widely praised vaccine rollout in the UK is being extended to all adults over 18 from Friday, Health Secretary Matt Hancock confirmed.

-With the spread of this variant, the government plans to lift all remaining restrictions on social contact in the UK starting next week.
-Prime Minister Boris Johnson on Monday delayed travel until July 19, saying it’s time to ease the accelerator so more people can get vaccinated and prevent thousands or more deaths.
+The spread of the variant has upset the government plans to lift all remaining restrictions on social contact in England from next week.
+Prime Minister Boris Johnson delayed the decision until July 19 on Monday, saying it was now time to let go of the accelerator so more people could get vaccinated and prevent thousands more deaths.

-Johnson has put forward his hopes that by July 19, two-thirds of the UK adult population will receive two doses of the vaccine, including everyone over the age of 50.
+Johnson expressed hope that by July 19, two-thirds of the UK’s adult population would have been offered two vaccines, including all people over 50.

-Another 19 people died after testing positive for the virus, government statistics on Thursday showed.
-It was the highest daily death toll since May 11, bringing the total number of deaths in the UK to 127,945, the highest in Europe.
+Government figures on Thursday showed 19 more people died after testing positive for the virus, the highest daily death toll reported since May 11.
+This brings the total number of UK deaths from the pandemic to 127,945, the highest in Europe.

-In addition to warnings of additional deaths in the near term, Whitty, the government’s chief medical adviser, said the country must prepare for further waves of the virus in the future.
+In addition to warning of further near-term deaths, Whitty, the government’s chief medical adviser, said the country should prepare for new waves of the virus to come.

-Many have accused the Conservative government of acting too slowly over the spike in infections, imposing the strictest quarantine requirements on anyone arriving from India, which has survived a catastrophic resurgence of the virus.
+Many blame the Conservative government for the surge in infections, saying it has acted too slowly to impose the most stringent quarantine requirements on everyone arriving from India, which has suffered a catastrophic resurgence of the virus.

-The hope is that the release of the vaccine will reverse the recent surge and allow the next easing of the lockdown.
-As of Thursday, around 63% of the UK population had received at least one dose and around 46% had received two doses.
+The hope is that the vaccine rollout will reverse the last peak and allow the next easing of the lockdown.
+As of Thursday, around 63% of the British population had received at least one dose of the vaccine, while around 46% had received two.

-An analysis by Public Health England on Monday found that the two doses of the main vaccine the UK is using are highly effective against hospitalization of the delta strain at 96% for the Pfizer-BioNTech vaccine and 92% for the AstraZeneca jab. .
+An analysis Monday from Public Health England showed that two doses of the main vaccines used by the United Kingdom are very effective against hospitalization of the delta variant 96% in the case of the Pfizer-BioNTech vaccine and 92% for the AstraZeneca vaccine.

 https://apnews.com/hub/coronavirus-pandemic